 Occupational health and safety ("OHS") risks are related mainly to the construction phase and will be further elaborated and included into Construction Environmental and Social Management Plan to be provided by the contractors.
 The construction contractors will be required to comply with the relevant requirements in PR2 including preparation of an HR policy; recruitment procedures and workforce code of conduct; and accommodation standards.
 If any on-site accommodation is required for workforce it will need to be sited appropriately to minimise E&S impacts.

-There is no physical resettlement associated with the Project.
+There is no physical resettlement associated with the Tranche 1.
 Very small-scale land acquisition limited to one location with the total area of up to 0.30 ha is expected and temporary economic displacement has been further limited due to the retention of existing access points to official businesses or provision of alternative access.
 Alternative arrangements will also be provided during the construction phase or any temporary access restrictions agreed in advance with businesses.
 Two informal businesses could be subject to permanent economic displacement and measures will be put in place to provide alternative, safe locations for these business activities or provision of alternative access arrangements.
-The Client has prepared a Resettlement Policy Framework (RPF) in line with both national and MDB (EIB and EBRD) requirements, which covers the Project.
-The Client is required to prepare a Land Acquisition and Livelihood Restoration Plan proportionate to the predicted Project impacts.

 No negative biodiversity impacts are expected.
-Additional noise and air quality analysis identified areas where installation of noise screens and additional monitoring are required and these requirements have been incorporated into the project.
+Additional noise and air quality studies are required for Tranche 3 during detailed design to identify areas where installation of noise mitigation measures and additional monitoring may be required.

 A road safety audit has been completed and confirmed significant improvements in relation to the baseline scenario with a number of good international road safety practice measures introduced.
-Possibly the most important improvement is that all at-grade pedestrian crossings have been replaced by footbridges or underpasses and 21 out of 23 U-turns have been closed.
-The Bank also will continue broader involvement into policy dialogue and Road Safety reforms under related Transition Impact support which among others will include: completion of the Strategic Road Safety Risk Assessment; improved coordination and establishment of a Road Safety Department within Ukravtodor; improvement in data collection and analysis system of the road safety data and mandatory implementation of post-construction road safety audits and road accidents monitoring and analysis after completion.
+Possibly the most important improvement is that all at-grade pedestrian crossings will be replaced by footbridges or underpasses and 21 out of 23 U-turns will be closed for Tranche 1 and 67 out of 80 U-turns will be closed or replaced with 19 new grade separated interchanges for Tranche 3.
+The Bank also will continue broader involvement into policy dialogue and Road Safety reforms already agreed at the time of Tranche 1 approval, which among others will include: completion of the Strategic Road Safety Risk Assessment; improved coordination and establishment of a Road Safety Department within Ukravtodor; improvement in data collection and analysis system of the road safety data and mandatory implementation of post-construction road safety audits and road accidents monitoring and analysis after completion.
+Additional engagement with the Client will continue to close all other remaining U-turns subject to alternative access arrangements being finalised and consultation with local communities on the proposed solutions.

-The ESAP will need to be agreed with the Client before the Board.
+The ESAP for Tranche 1 was agreed with the Client; the ESAP for Tranche 3 will need to be agreed before the Board.

 Following project approval the Bank will support the Client through assistance with capacity building and developing the institutional capacity to implement the project in accordance with the PRs and ESAP.
 The environmental and social performance of the project and implementation of the ESAP will be monitored through annual E&S reports and site visits when deemed necessary.